Arbery Killer Used Racial Slur to Describe Daughter’s Black Date, Prosecutors Say

 “It’s not illegal to use racial slurs,” Bernstein told jurors.
 “But these slurs can provide you with evidence as to why a defendant did what he did.”

+Defense attorneys for the trio, however, all insisted to jurors that their clients may have said concerning statements in the past—but it did not mean their actions during the February 2020 incident were motivated by racial hate.
+During the state trial, the defense teams all insisted the men were simply trying to execute a citizen’s arrest and acted in self-defense.

-Pete Theodocion, Bryan's lawyer, insisted to jurors on Monday that he did not take the case to “defend racism” but insisted that his client did not act out of hate during the February 2020 incident.
+Pete Theodocion, Bryan’s lawyer, insisted to jurors on Monday that he did not take the case to “defend racism” but did acknowledge that his client used language that he is embarrassed about.

+The defense lawyer insisted that Bryan does not see “the entire world through the prism of race” and would have acted the same way on the day of Arbery’s death if the man being pursued was “white, Hispanic or Asian.”
+“He never wanted any physical harm to Mr. Arbery,” Theodocion added.